rabstolaf/bwsys/02_configuring-the-headnode.md

 After that, we modify the `/etc/sudoers` file to allow `sudo` permissions for a newly created group.
 We create a SHA key to enable passwordless ssh on our machine and change the hosts file to add our worker nodes.
 After that, we activate our second network interface and configure it to have a static ip address.
-We use NFS to publish our home directory from the headnode.
+We use NFS to publish our `/home` and `/opt` folders from the headnode.
 Then, we install and configure the GlobalProtect VPN, so we can access St. Olaf's servers from off-campus.
 Next, we configure our machine to access the St. Olaf LDAP server to login to our machine using our St.Olaf credentials.
 Lastly, we configure NAT and DHCP so that our golden node can get a proper ip address and connect to the internet.